norcams/winch/docs/intro-2-vagrant.md

     vagrant ssh

 The `vagrant` user you will be logged in as has sudo rights so you are free to play around.
-As is common with Vagrant boxes Puppet (and even Chef) comes preinstalled, we will make use of this next.
+It can actually be quite fun to break the OS doing things you normally wouldn't.
 Another thing to notice, the `/vagrant` folder inside the VM is actually a mounted network share of your project folder.
 This makes it easy to edit files using tools on your host computer while they are _shared inside the VM_, part of what makes Vagrant so flexible.

 When you are finished playing around, if you do